Configuring LDAP¶

 - Network connectivity from the Dependency-Track API server to the LDAP server.

-- If using LDAPS (recommended for production), a valid TLS certificate on the LDAP server.
-If the certificate is signed by an internal CA, see Configuring Internal CA.
+- For LDAPS (recommended in production), a valid TLS certificate on the LDAP server.
+If an internal CA issued the certificate, see Configuring internal CA trust.

 Configuration¶